England and Wales Cricket Trust

 • Clubs must be ECB-affiliated

-• Projects not aligned with the three strategic themes are unlikely to receive County Grants Fund support
+• Projects not aligned with the two strategic themes are unlikely to receive County Grants Fund support

 Helpful Hinchilla